iann0036/tf-cfn-provider/docs/providers/nsxt/LbHttpForwardingRule.md

 `HeaderCondition` - (Optional) Set of match conditions used to match http request header: * `Name` - (Required) The name of HTTP header to match. * `Value` - (Required) The value of HTTP header to match. * `MatchType` - (Required) Defines how value field is used to match the header value of HTTP requests.
 Accepted values are STARTS_WITH, ENDS_WITH, CONTAINS, EQUALS, REGEX.
 Header name field does not support match types. * `CaseSensitive` - (Optional) If true, case is significant in the match.
 Default is true. * `Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
 Default is false.

+`Name` - (Required) The name of HTTP header to match. * `Value` - (Required) The value of HTTP header to match. * `MatchType` - (Required) Defines how value field is used to match the header value of HTTP requests.
+Accepted values are STARTS_WITH, ENDS_WITH, CONTAINS, EQUALS, REGEX.
+Header name field does not support match types. * `CaseSensitive` - (Optional) If true, case is significant in the match.
+Default is true. * `Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
+Default is false.

+`Value` - (Required) The value of HTTP header to match. * `MatchType` - (Required) Defines how value field is used to match the header value of HTTP requests.
+Accepted values are STARTS_WITH, ENDS_WITH, CONTAINS, EQUALS, REGEX.
+Header name field does not support match types. * `CaseSensitive` - (Optional) If true, case is significant in the match.
+Default is true. * `Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
+Default is false.

+`MatchType` - (Required) Defines how value field is used to match the header value of HTTP requests.
+Accepted values are STARTS_WITH, ENDS_WITH, CONTAINS, EQUALS, REGEX.
+Header name field does not support match types. * `CaseSensitive` - (Optional) If true, case is significant in the match.
+Default is true. * `Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
+Default is false.

+`CaseSensitive` - (Optional) If true, case is significant in the match.
+Default is true. * `Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
+Default is false.

+`Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
+Default is false.

+`CookieCondition` - (Optional) Set of match conditions used to match http request cookie: * `Name` - (Required) The name of cookie to match. * `Value` - (Required) The value of cookie to match. * `MatchType` - (Required) Defines how value field is used to match the cookie.
+Accepted values are STARTS_WITH, ENDS_WITH, CONTAINS, EQUALS, REGEX. * `CaseSensitive` - (Optional) If true, case is significant in the match.
+Default is true. * `Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
+Default is false.

 `Name` - (Required) The name of cookie to match. * `Value` - (Required) The value of cookie to match. * `MatchType` - (Required) Defines how value field is used to match the cookie.
 Accepted values are STARTS_WITH, ENDS_WITH, CONTAINS, EQUALS, REGEX. * `CaseSensitive` - (Optional) If true, case is significant in the match.
 Default is true. * `Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
 Default is false.

-`CookieCondition` - (Optional) Set of match conditions used to match http request cookie: * `Name` - (Required) The name of cookie to match. * `Value` - (Required) The value of cookie to match. * `MatchType` - (Required) Defines how value field is used to match the cookie.
+`Value` - (Required) The value of cookie to match. * `MatchType` - (Required) Defines how value field is used to match the cookie.
 Accepted values are STARTS_WITH, ENDS_WITH, CONTAINS, EQUALS, REGEX. * `CaseSensitive` - (Optional) If true, case is significant in the match.
 Default is true. * `Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
 Default is false.

+`MatchType` - (Required) Defines how value field is used to match the cookie.
+Accepted values are STARTS_WITH, ENDS_WITH, CONTAINS, EQUALS, REGEX. * `CaseSensitive` - (Optional) If true, case is significant in the match.
+Default is true. * `Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
+Default is false.

+`CaseSensitive` - (Optional) If true, case is significant in the match.
+Default is true. * `Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
+Default is false.

+`Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
+Default is false.

 `MethodCondition` - (Optional) Set of match conditions used to match http request method: * `Method` - (Required) One of GET, HEAD, POST, PUT, OPTIONS. * `Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
 Default is false.

 `Method` - (Required) One of GET, HEAD, POST, PUT, OPTIONS. * `Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
 Default is false.

+`Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
+Default is false.

 `VersionCondition` - (Optional) Match condition used to match http version of the request: * `Version` - (Required) One of HTTP_VERSION_1_0, HTTP_VERSION_1_1. * `Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
 Default is false.

 `Version` - (Required) One of HTTP_VERSION_1_0, HTTP_VERSION_1_1. * `Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
 Default is false.

+`Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
+Default is false.

 `IpCondition` - (Optional) Set of match conditions used to match IP header values of HTTP request: * `SourceAddress` - (Required) The value source IP address to match. * `Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
 Default is false.

 `SourceAddress` - (Required) The value source IP address to match. * `Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
 Default is false.

+`Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
+Default is false.

 `UriCondition` - (Optional) Set of match conditions used to match http request URI: * `Uri` - (Required) The value of URI to match. * `MatchType` - (Required) Defines how value field is used to match the URI.
 Accepted values are STARTS_WITH, ENDS_WITH, CONTAINS, EQUALS, REGEX. * `CaseSensitive` - (Optional) If true, case is significant in the match.
 Default is true. * `Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
 Default is false.

 `Uri` - (Required) The value of URI to match. * `MatchType` - (Required) Defines how value field is used to match the URI.
 Accepted values are STARTS_WITH, ENDS_WITH, CONTAINS, EQUALS, REGEX. * `CaseSensitive` - (Optional) If true, case is significant in the match.
 Default is true. * `Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
+Default is false.

+`MatchType` - (Required) Defines how value field is used to match the URI.
+Accepted values are STARTS_WITH, ENDS_WITH, CONTAINS, EQUALS, REGEX. * `CaseSensitive` - (Optional) If true, case is significant in the match.
+Default is true. * `Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
+Default is false.

+`CaseSensitive` - (Optional) If true, case is significant in the match.
+Default is true. * `Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
+Default is false.

+`Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
 Default is false.

 `HttpRejectAction` - (At least one action is required) Set of http reject actions to be executed when load balancer rule matches: * `ReplyStatus` - (Required) The HTTP reply status. * `ReplyMessage` - (Required) The HTTP reply message.